 At Thornaby Church of England Primary School we encourage children to be inquisitive throughout their time at the school and beyond.
 The Science curriculum fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
 Throughout the programmes of study, the children will acquire and develop the key knowledge that has been identified within each unit and across each year group, as well as the application of scientific skills.
 We ensure that the Working Scientifically skills are built-on and developed throughout children’s time at the school so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts confidently and continue to ask questions and be curious about their surroundings.

-The successful approach at Thornaby Church of England Primary results in a fun, engaging, high-quality science education, that provides children with the foundations and knowledge for understanding the world.
-Our engagement with the local environment ensures that children learn through varied and first hand experiences of the world around them.
+Our engagement with the local environment ensures that children learn through varied and first-hand experiences of the world around them.
 Frequent, continuous and progressive learning outside the classroom is embedded throughout the science curriculum.
-Through various workshops, trips and interactions and participation in a whole school STEM week, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
-Children learn the possibilities for careers in science, as a result of our community links and connection with national agencies such as the STEM association, Middlesbrough Football club and Inspire 2 Learn Teesside enable children to learn from and work with professionals, ensuring that children have access to positive role models within the field of science from the immediate and wider local community.
-Children at Thornaby Church of England Primary overwhelmingly enjoy science and this results in motivated learners with sound scientific understanding.
+This includes various workshops, trips and interactions and participation in a whole school STEM week.
+Children learn the possibilities for careers in science, as a result of our community links and connection with national agencies such as the STEM association, Middlesbrough Football club and Inspire 2 Learn Teesside.
+These enable children to learn from and work with professionals, ensuring that children have access to positive role models within the field of science from the immediate and wider local community.